erizov/Professor/semester_8/lecture_54_data_modeling/data_governance/README.md

 ### Comprehension

 1. Can you explain how Data Governance works in your own words?
-2. What is the key insight or technDataseContentat makes Data Governance efficient?
+2. What is the key insight or technDataseContentat Informations Data Governance efficient?

 ### Analysis